NixOS/nix.dev/source/tutorials/packaging/contributing-to-nixpkgs.md

 /nix/store/vr2vk8z8839l5j6gra0qlyxrh5sarmh4-icat
 ```

-The build completed as expected, and produced a `result` in the current directory.
-So as a sanity check, we ought to confirm that the program does run on our system.
+The build completed as expected, and produced a `result` symbolic link in the current directory.

+It's good practice to confirm that the program actually runs:

 ```console
 $ nix-shell --run